install.packages("devtools")

 Installation

-Although it would be possible to install the released version of Dyn4cast from CRAN in future, presently, only the development version is available.
+Although the released version of Dyn4cast could be installed from CRAN, the plans to submit it to CRAN is underway.
+Therefore, only the development version is currently running.
 The canonical form for CRAN is:

 The development version is the only one available now and can be installed from GitHub with: